 The first is Interface, a global leader in commercial flooring with a long pedigree of corporate sustainability.
 Interface is very serious about recycling and between 2016 and 2018, it saved 3.5 million m² of carpet from ending up as landfill.
 Its EMEA headquarters and main European production site (which deploys the AlisQI platform) is associated with the inspiring Net-Works initiative.
 Interface buys discarded fishing nets from communities in the Philippines and Cameroon and recycles them into new yarn for its carpet tiles.
 The feel-good factor is massive yet the approach also more than pays for itself: Interface’s European operations are saving more than €6m annually through sustainability.

 The second business is Oerlemans Plastics, a manufacturer of flexible synthetic plastics and film products that deploys AlisQI across its various brands and production facilities.
 Plastic has a considerable image problem, but Oerlemans does not run away from that.
 Its answer is to innovate and to engage with sustainability at every opportunity.
-The company has signed up to ISO 26000 standards on corporate social responsibility and subjects itself to scrutiny by the CSR ratings platform EcoVadis.
+The company has signed up to ISO 26000 standards on corporate social responsibility and subjects itself to scrutiny by the CSR rating platform EcoVadis.
 It uses renewable energy to manufacture plastics that are increasingly biodegradable and/or recycled from biomass waste.
 The messaging on sustainability is thoughtful and consistent, backed up with investments that make it easier to set and achieve sustainable objectives.

 AlisQI was one of those investments.

 Finally, AlisQI itself is sustainable, obviously much more so than paper-based systems.
 (One Quality Manager told us that their printed quality control records are stored in a warehouse the size of a football pitch).
 But it goes deeper than that.
-We don’t have an office; we don’t pollute the environment by driving into work every morning.
+We don’t have an office; we don’t pollute the environment by driving to work every morning.